His doctors treated his many symptoms with an unbelievable amount of drugs, including:

 At age two, Kennedy developed scarlet fever caused by a streptococcal infection, which was the first sign that there was something defective in his ability to kill germs.
 He continued to have intermittent unexplained fevers and chills for the rest of his life.
 Recurrent fevers can be a sign of an autoimmune disease in which his own immunity attacks his own cells.
-In high school, Kennedy weighed only 117 pounds and could not gain weight, no matter how much he ate.
-He developed bloody diarrhea caused by colitis, which may have been caused by his own immune system attacking his intestines.
-Doctors wrongly thought that this might have been caused by allergies, so he was given a ridiculous diet of peas, corn and prunes.
+In high school, he weighed 117 pounds and developed bloody diarrhea caused by colitis, which may have been caused by his own immune system attacking his intestines.
+Doctors wrongly thought that this might have been caused by allergies, so he saw an allergist who prescribed a ridiculous diet of peas, corn and prunes.
 That succeeded in causing even more weight loss, and it did not stop his diarrhea or cramping.
 In the late 1930s, doctors discovered another way to treat colitis: cortisone-type drugs.
 They placed time-release pellets of cortisone under his skin.
-Cortisone-type drugs make people feel good and gain weight, and they help to relieve pain from colitis and arthritis, but they have horrible side effects.
+Cortisone-type drugs make people hungry and feel good and they gain weight, and they help to relieve pain from colitis and arthritis, but they have horrible side effects.
 They weaken bones to cause osteoporosis, they knock off a person’s immunity to make him susceptible to all sorts of infections, and they shut down the adrenal glands so the person no longer makes his own cortisone that is necessary to stay alive.During his undergraduate days at Harvard, Kennedy was reported to have been treated at least three times for venereal diseases that started a lifetime of urinary tract problems.
 His immune system was probably compromised because of the cortisone he had taken for colitis.

 • if they are in an accident, they may need an immediate shot of cortisone, and

 • if they need surgery, they should probably be given a cortisone injection prior to surgery.